 Rising house prices, rents and the cost of living present significant and growing challenges for our communities.
 Homelessness is an issue in South Yorkshire which could become even more prevalent due to the cost of living crises over the coming years.

-inequalities and improve health and wellbeing outcomes across South Yorkshire.
+Taken together, actions to deliver our vision and priorities will help reduce inequalities and improve health and wellbeing outcomes across South Yorkshire.
 They will support the delivery of well designed, inclusive homes and places which meet the needs of existing and future residents across all home ownership and rental tenures.